vvscode/docs/docs/tutorials/tutorials-android/call-a-phone-number-from-your-android-app-with-sinch.md

 ---
-title: "Call a Phone Number From Your Android App With Sinch"
+title: Call a Phone Number From Your Android App With Sinch
+excerpt: >-
-excerpt: "In this tutorial, you will build an Android app that uses Sinch to call phone numbers all over the world.
-It will take about 15 minutes."
+  In this tutorial, you will build an Android app that uses Sinch to call phone numbers all over the world.
+It will take about 15 minutes.
 ---
 In this tutorial, you will build an Android app that uses Sinch to call phone numbers all over the world.
 It will take about 15 minutes.